 One honey mushroom (Armillaria solidipes) colony occupies a 2.4 mile area in the Blue Mountains of Oregon and is thought to have been growing there for about 2400 years!
 All of the mushrooms in this area are genetic clones of each other, whether or not they are still connected underground.

 Introduction to the Kingdom Fungi

 The Fungi Kingdom contains eukaryotic heterotrophs with cell walls made of chitin.
 It includes molds, mildews, rusts, smuts, yeasts, and mushrooms, as well as other groups.
-Click through the interactive to review the characteristics of the Kingdom Fungi.
-Record important information in your Fungi Notes Guide.

 The cell wall of fungi is made of chitin, a complex polysaccharide that is also found in the exoskeleton of insects.
 Plants have a cell wall made of cellulose.

 Each multicellular fungus is composed of a highly organized, multicellular mat (mycelium) of interwoven filaments (hyphae).
 Many fungi produce fruiting bodies, which are reproductive structures that bear spores, their reproductive offspring.
 Often the only parts of a fungus that we see are these fruiting bodies.